Brick Court Chambers

 In Jennifer’s public law and competition practice she regularly deals with issues arising in the pharmaceutical sector.

-She has acted, in particular, as junior counsel for the CMA, in a range of cases entailing complex questions of pharmaceutical pricing (including Flynn and Pfizer v CMA (CAT, Court of Appeal) and Hg, Cinven and Advanz Pharma v CMA (CAT)).
+She has acted, in particular, as junior counsel for the CMA, in a range of cases entailing complex questions of pharmaceutical pricing (including Flynn and Pfizer v CMA (CAT, Court of Appeal) and Hg, Cinven and Advanz Pharma v CMA (CAT, Court of Appeal)).

 She has also advised a range of generic and originator companies in disputes arising out of issues to do with licensing/marketing authorisations, and in respect of competition issues.